Close Menu

 1) A corridor became the home’s MVP.

-They reframed a narrow hall between the kitchen and garden into a practical utility spine.
-Full-height cabinetry swallowed coats and kit; a pocket door hid laundry noise; a shallow counter handled parcel chaos.
+A narrow hall running between the kitchen and garden was reframed as a utility spine.
+Full-height cabinetry swallowed coats and kits; a pocket door hid laundry noise; a shallow counter handled parcel chaos.
 Five metres of “invisible” storage removed the daily trip hazards without stealing floor area.

 2) Daylight was redirected, not just added.

-Rather than punch in another skylight, glazing was placed where light could travel: a high clerestory slice over tall units and a glazed internal panel that bounced daylight into the centre of the plan.
+Rather than punching in another skylight, the designers placed glazing where light could travel: a high clerestory slice over tall units and a glazed internal panel that bounced daylight into the centre of the plan.
 The house feels brighter throughout the day, and artificial lighting now works at lower levels.

 3) Social space was zoned by behaviour, not furniture.